 - They rise (upwelling) at the warm region and push the already existing less dense, warm water towards the poles.

-- Earth’s rotation causes Coriolis force which deflects the air to its right in the northern hemisphere and to its left in the southern hemisphere-Ferrel’s Law.
+- Earth’s rotation causes Coriolis force which deflects the air to its right in the northern hemisphere and its left in the southern hemisphere.

-- Similarly, oceans water also affected by the Coriolis force and follows the Ferrel’s Law.
+- Similarly, ocean water is also affected by the Coriolis force and follows Ferrel’s Law.

-- Hence, ocean currents in the northern hemisphere move in a clockwise (towards right) direction and ocean currents in southern hemisphere moves in an anti-clockwise (towards left) direction (In the Indian Ocean due to the impact of the Asian monsoon, the currents in the northern hemisphere do not follow this pattern of movements all time).
+- Hence, ocean currents in the northern hemisphere move in a clockwise (towards right) direction, and ocean currents in the southern hemisphere move in an anti-clockwise (towards left) direction (In the Indian Ocean due to the impact of the Asian monsoon, the currents in the northern hemisphere do not follow this pattern of movements all time).

 - The winds like trade winds and westerlies drive the ocean water in a steady flow in front of them.